mgrebenets/mgrebenets.github.io/_posts/2015-02-08-code-coverage-for-ios.md

 - Instrument Program Flow (`GCC_INSTRUMENT_PROGRAM_FLOW_ARCS`)
   - This is required to get `.gcda` files.

-I have also specified the GCC settings names so you'd know how to enable this flags when building from command line or when using xcconfigs.
+I have also specified the GCC settings names so you'd know how to enable these flags when building from command line or when using xcconfigs.
 The benefit of building from command line is that you don't have to create new configuration in the project, instead you can customize existing Debug configuration.

 {% highlight bash %}
 xcodebuild test -project MyProject.xcodeproj -scheme MyScheme \
   -configuration Debug \
   -sdk iphonesimulator8.1 \
-  -destination "OS=8.1,name=iPad Retina" \
+  -destination OS=8.1,name="iPad Retina" \
   GCC_GENERATE_DEBUGGING_SYMBOLS=YES \
   GCC_GENERATE_TEST_COVERAGE_FILES=YES \
   GCC_INSTRUMENT_PROGRAM_FLOW_ARCS=YES